 Know The Origin: Based in the UK, this brand sells sustainable and ethical clothing for men and women.
-Not limited to clothing, they also have random stuff like bamboo toothbrushes, which is a great transition from the plastic ones if you’re trying to make some wider changes to your lifestyle and help the environment.
-If you’re also looking for some sustainable jewellery then Know The Origin is a great company to consider when buying more consciously.
+Not limited to clothing, they also have random stuff like bamboo toothbrushes, which is a great transition from the plastic ones if you’re trying to make some wider changes to your lifestyle.
+If you’re also looking for some sustainable jewelry then Know The Origin are a great company to look for.

 Sustainable swimwear brands for women

 Beach Access: Designed in California and handmade in Bali Beach Access is a sustainable swimwear brand for women.
 Not something you always think about shopping ethically, but this is a great start.
 They claim that they are entirely plastic-free, which includes packing and shipping.

 This is something that can take the goods out of a lot of ethical shopping as the brand might be sustainable, but the shipping isn’t.
 Make sure when you’re looking around for brands that you take this into account, as it may not be worth it in some cases.

 A good sign is that they don’t have too many clothes to keep their production low.
 There are towels and bags made from natural materials available as well.
 And from the leftover fabrics, they make hair scrunchies.
 Which is a pretty useful way of using as many pieces of their production line as possible.

 Veja: We often don’t think of finding shoes that are made sustainably, especially when the vast majority are made from leather.
 So enter Veja, a transparent brand that uses organic materials such as Brazilian rubber and they have strict fair-trade laws.
 These sustainable shoes are some of the best looking on the market and seem to be of really good quality and style.